Justin-Yuan/Capstone/README.md

 \*bin/, \*build and \*devel directories are ignored from git

-in order for os to locate our `mie443_contest1` package, do this
+in order for os to locate our `mie443_contest1` package, do this in bashrc file
 ```bash
 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:~/catkin_ws/src/Capstone
 ```